 * Actually, I’m lying about the corkboard: to file and organize my digital notes, lists, and recipes, I use this handy Notebook tool for Mac OS X.

 ** Pure oats don’t contain gluten, but there can be a smidgen in commercial oats that are processed along with other grains.
 If you can’t have gluten at all, make sure the oats you use are labeled as gluten-free.
 Edited to add Lin’s comment: “Here in Australia where gluten-free standards are stricter than in Europe, coeliacs have been advised not to eat the so-called ‘gluten free’ oats, as many of us still seem to react to them.
 They might be ok for people with different reactions – those who’re allergic to wheat, for example.
 They contain a different peptide to the one found in wheat gluten, but apparently that can still be pretty disastrous for some of us.”
 So proceed with care.

-- 200 grams (2 cups) rolled oats or mixed rolled grains
+- 200 grams (2 cups) rolled oats (gluten-free certified as needed) or mixed rolled grains

 - 30 grams (1/3 cup) dried, unsweetened grated coconut